 Please scroll down to the recipe card below for the full ingredients list with measurements, complete recipe method, recipe notes, and nutritional information.

-- Yogurt - Plain natural yogurt tenderises the chicken.
+- Yogurt - Thick, plain Greek yogurt tenderises the chicken.

 - Olive oil - I use a good-quality cooking olive oil to add flavor to the chicken thighs and keep them moist.